deepset-ai/prompthub/README.md

-# Prompt Hub
+# PromptHub

-Prompt Hub serves a collection of ready-made prompts for the most common NLP tasks.
+PromptHub serves a collection of ready-made prompts for the most common NLP tasks.
 The service is deployed at the public URL https://api.prompthub.deepset.ai and there's a nice UI to browse the prompts at https://prompthub.deepset.ai.

 ## Prompt format